desteves/aws-oidc-typescript/README.md

-# aws-oidc-typescript 🚧🦺🏗️ WORK IN PROGRESS
+# aws-oidc-typescript

+Last update: February 2024

 A Pulumi template to quickly create AWS resources for AWS OIDC in a new Pulumi Cloud ESC Environment